mojaloop/pisp-project/README.md

 ```

 - Next, go to the test-runner ttk site at localhost:26060 > Test Runner > collections Manager
-- Browse for for the collection.json file in ./test/e2e-ttk/collection.json and import
+- Browse for the collection.json file in ./test/e2e-ttk/collection.json and import
 - click "run" and see the test cases get run.

 If you want to re-run the test cases, make sure you reset the test state with: